Cerro de San Pedro

-Cerro de San Pedro is a village and seat of the Municipality of Cerro de San Pedro, located in the state of San Luis Potosí in central Mexico.
+Cerro de San Pedro is a village and seat of the municipality of Cerro de San Pedro, located in the central Mexican state of San Luis Potosí.
 It is located in hills, 5 km northeast of the city of San Luis Potosí.

 As of 2005, the population was 95.
 The townsite is now threatened by the new and adjacent open pit gold mining operations.

+Geography

 Location

 The village is located in the central part of the state, at 2040 m above sea level.
 The village borders Soledad de Graciano Sánchez on the north and west, Armadillo de los Infante on the east, and San Luis Potosí city on the southwest, and Villa de Zaragoza on the south.
 The co-ordinates of the center of the village are 100° 49’ west longitude and 22° 13’ north latitude.

 History

 The hills were in the homelands of the indigenous Chichimeca people and Guachichil people during the Pre-Columbian era.